BrookJeynes/BrookJeynes/README.md

-Hi, I'm Brook, an aussie software developer predominantly writing programs in Rust, Golang, Typescript, and .NET
+an aussie software developer usually creating things in Rust and Typescript.

-Apart from programming, I enjoy hiking and writing music.
+i also enjoy hiking and writing music.